Tens of thousands march in Baghdad to mourn Soleiman, others killed in US airstrike - The Media Times

 The US Embassy in Baghdad has called on US citizens to leave Iraq after a strike at Baghdad airport that killed Soleimani.
 Dozens of US employees of foreign oil companies left the southern Iraqi city of Basra on Friday.

-Close to the US ally Britain warned its citizens Saturday to avoid all trips to Iraq outside the autonomous region of Kurdistan, and to avoid all but essential trips to Iran.
+The United States and its allies have suspended training of Iraqi forces because of the growing threat, the German military said in a letter to Reuters late Friday.

-Soleiman, a 62-year-old general, was Tehran’s most prominent military commander and – as head of the Quds Force, the foreign arm of the Revolutionary Guard – the architect of Iran’s influence spread in the Middle East.
+Soleiman, a 62-year-old general, was the commander-in-chief of the Tehran military and – as chief of the Revolutionary Quds Force’s external forces – the architect of the spread of Iranian influence in the Middle East.

 Muhandis was the deputy commander of the Iraqi Mobilization Forces (PMF) umbrella troops of the paramilitary groups.

-A detailed procession, organized by the PMF to mourn Soleimani, Muhandis and other Iraqis killed in the US strike, began in the heavily fortified Green Zone in Baghdad.
+A procession organized by the PMF carrying the troops of Soleimani, Muhandis and other Iraqis killed in the US strike took place in the heavily fortified Green Zone in Baghdad.

-The marchers included many uniformed militants for whom Muhandis and Soleiman were inspirational heroes.
-They waved Iraqi and militia flags.
-They also held portraits of the two men and plastered them on walls and armored personnel carriers in the procession.
+Mourners included many militants in uniform for whom Muhandis and Soleimani were heroes.
+They carried portraits of the two men, plastered walls and armored personnel carriers in the procession, and chanted “Death to America” and “No No Israel.”

 Prime Minister Adel Abdul Mahdi and Iraqi militia commander Hadi al-Amiri, a close ally of Iran and the top candidate to succeed Muhandis, attended.

-The procession was to continue the drive to the Shiite holy city of Kerbala and end at Najaf, another Shiite holy city, where Muhandis and others would be laid to rest.
+Mourners later brought the carcasses of those killed by car strike to the Shiite holy city of Kerbala south of Baghdad.
+The procession would end in Najaf, another Shiite holy city, where Muhandis and other slain Iraqis would rest.

+Trump said on Friday Soleimani had planned immediate attacks on US diplomats and military personnel.
+Republican president’s Democratic critics said Trump’s action was reckless and that he had exacerbated the risk of more bloodshed in a dangerous region.

-The US strike followed a sharp rise in US-US hostilities in Iraq since last week when pro-Iranian militias stormed the US embassy in Baghdad following a deadly US air strike on the Kataib Hezbollah militia, founded by Muhandis.
+The US strike followed a sharp rise in US-US hostilities in Iraq since last week when pro-Iranian militias stormed the US embassy in Baghdad following a deadly American attack on the Kataib Hezbollah militia, founded by Muhandis.

-A senior Trump administration official said Soleimani had planned immediate attacks on US personnel throughout the Middle East.
-Democratic critics of the Republican president said Trump’s order was reckless and that he had raised the risk of more violence in a dangerous region.

-Soleimani’s body will be transferred Saturday to the southwestern province of Khuzestan, which borders Iraq.
-Then on Sunday he will be taken to the Shiite holy city of Mashhad in the northeast and from there to Tehran and his hometown of Kerman in the southeast for burial on Tuesday, Iranian state media reported.

 AR TARGETS VETAL AMERICAN ‘

-On Friday, Iran’s Supreme Leader Ayatollah Ali Khamenei pledged severe retaliation against the “criminals” who killed Soleiman and said his death would intensify the Islamic Republic’s resistance to the United States and Israel.
+On Friday, Iran’s Supreme Leader Ayatollah Ali Khamenei vowed retaliation and said Soleimani’s death would intensify the Islamic Republic’s resistance to the United States and Israel.

-Abuhamzeh, the commander of the Revolutionary Guard in Kerman province, outlined a series of possible revenge targets, including the Gulf watercourse, through which a significant portion of the ship’s oil is exported to global markets.
+Abuhamzeh, the commander of the Revolutionary Guard in Kerman province, outlined a series of possible revenge targets, including the Gulf watercourse, through which about one-third of the world’s shipped oil is exported to global markets.

 “The Strait of Hormuz is an essential point for the West, and a large number of destroyers and US warships pass there,” Abuhamzeh was quoted as saying by the semi-official Tasnim news agency Friday evening.